nix-community/nixos-anywhere/README.md

 ## Requirements

-`nixos-remote` can detect nixos installer if those contain the identifier `VARIANT=installer` in their `/etc/os-release` file.
+`nixos-anywhere` can detect nixos installer if those contain the identifier `VARIANT=installer` in their `/etc/os-release` file.
 This is the case for the nixos-unstable installer and will be also part of nixos 23.05.
-If installer is detected `nixos-remote` will not try to kexec into its own image.
+If installer is detected `nixos-anywhere` will not try to kexec into its own image.

 If your system is not booted into a nixos installer than the following requirements apply for kexec to succeed: